Can I Pursue Legal Action If A Misdiagnosis Led To Further Health Problems?

 Contact Peter Angelos Law Today!

-Here at Peter Angelos Law, we handle medical malpractice claims on a daily basis and have done so for over 50 years.
-Our team is responsible for some of the state's largest victories, recovering billions of dollars in compensation for our clients and helping victims pursue compensation that is rightfully theirs.
+Here at Peter Angelos Law, we handle medical malpractice claims on a daily basis and have done so for over 60 years.
+Our team is responsible for some of the state’s largest victories, recovering billions of dollars in compensation for our clients and helping victims pursue compensation that is rightfully theirs.

-Call us today to discuss your case at 410-705-2405.
+Call us today to discuss your case at 410-216-0009.

-What is Medical Malpractice?
+What Is Medical Malpractice?

 Medical providers owe their patients a duty of care.
 This is a legal obligation to provide a standard of care in their field.
 This means adhering to standard medical practices and acting with due care and attention.

 When a medical provider deviates from standard medical practices, they are breaching this duty of care, meaning they may have committed medical malpractice.
-Proving medical malpractice requires evidence that the healthcare provider acted in a way that was grossly substandard from how a reasonable medical provider would have acted.
+Proving medical malpractice requires evidence that the health care provider acted in a way that was grossly substandard from how a reasonable medical provider would have acted.

-What is Misdiagnosis?
+What Is Misdiagnosis?

 Misdiagnosis is a medical error that occurs when a medical provider makes an incorrect or delayed diagnosis of a patient’s condition.
 This can include failing to diagnose a condition, diagnosing the wrong condition, or diagnosing a condition too late when presented with the patient’s symptoms.